Glued laminated timber: Sport structures

 Large stadium roofs are a common application for wide-span glulam beams.
 Advantages are the light weight of the material and the ability to furnish long lengths and large cross-sections.
 Prefabrication is invariably employed and the structural engineer needs to specify methods for delivery and erection of the large members at an early stage in the design.

 The PostFinance Arena is an example of a wide-span sports stadium roof using glulam arches reaching up to 85 metres.
-The structure was built in Bern in 1967, and has subsequently been refurbished and extended.
-Eastern Kentucky University's Alumni Coliseum was built in 1963 with the world's largest glued laminated arches, which span 308 ft 3+1/2 in.
+The structure was built in Bern, Switzerland, in 1967, and has subsequently been refurbished and extended.
+Eastern Kentucky University's Alumni Coliseum in the United States was built in 1963 with the world's largest glued laminated arches, which span 308 ft 3+1/2 in.

-The roof of the Richmond Olympic Oval, built for speed skating events at the 2010 Winter Olympic Games in Vancouver, British Columbia, features one of the world's largest clearspan wooden structures.
+The roof of the Richmond Olympic Oval, built for speed skating events at the 2010 Winter Olympic Games in Vancouver, British Columbia, Canada, features one of the world's largest clearspan wooden structures.
 The roof includes 2,400 cubic metres of Douglas fir lamstock lumber in glulam beams.
 A total of 34 yellow cedar glulam posts support the overhangs where the roof extends beyond the walls.

-Anaheim Ice rink in Anaheim, California was built in 1995 by Disney Development Company and architect Frank Gehry using large double-curved yellow pine glulam beams.
+Anaheim Ice, a rink in California, United States, was built in 1995 by Disney Development Company and architect Frank Gehry using large double-curved yellow pine glulam beams.